warpstreamlabs/bento/website/docs/guides/performance_tuning.md

 ## Maximising CPU Utilisation

-Some [processors][processors] within Benthos are relatively heavy on your CPU, and can potentially become the bottleneck of a service.
-In these circumstances it is worth configuring Benthos so that your processors are running on each available core of your machine without contention.
+Some [processors][processors] within Bento are relatively heavy on your CPU, and can potentially become the bottleneck of a service.
+In these circumstances it is worth configuring Bento so that your processors are running on each available core of your machine without contention.

-An array of processors in any section of a Benthos config becomes a single logical pipeline of steps running on a single logical thread.
+An array of processors in any section of a Bento config becomes a single logical pipeline of steps running on a single logical thread.
 The easiest way to create parallel processor threads is to configure them inside the [pipeline][pipeline] configuration block, where we can explicitly set any number of parallel processor threads independent of how many inputs or outputs we want to use.

 Please refer [to the documentation regarding pipelines][pipeline] for some examples.